Search and comment on a planning application

 - Loss of a personal view

-- Matters dealt with under alternative legislation (such as building control)
+- Matters that are dealt with under other legislation (for example, building control legislation)

-- Personal circumstances (unless exceptionally and clearly relevant e.g. provision of facilities for someone with a disability)
+- Personal circumstances (unless exceptionally and clearly relevant (for example, provision of facilities for someone with a disability))

-- Private issues between neighbours (land/boundary disputes, maintenance, covenants, damage to property, private rights of access)
+- Private disputes, between neighbours, about land or boundaries, maintenance, covenants, damage to property, private rights of access

 - Previous breaches of planning control